Old Maps

 Old map of the town of Haddington circa 1950

-Click on a selected area of the map to enlarge
+Click on the map below to enlarge

 Map Key